NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/25-digital-preservation.md

 ## Recommended file formats for preservation
-It is recommended making your data available in recommended file formats additional to the original software format.
+Making your research available in recommended file formats additional to the original software format supports highly the reusability and long-term accessibility of your data.
 Attributes of those file formats are:
 * Open rather than proprietary
-* Exportable to / unpackable into an open format (e.g. xlsx, docx, etc. can be unpacked into folders of xml files)
-* Machine-readable
 * Well-documented
 * In widespread use
 * Simple (e.g. csv rather than xlsx)
 * Text-based (i.e. any file you can open with a text editor and read) rather than binary (e.g. txt files rather than doc files)
+* Exportable to / unpackable into an open format (e.g. xlsx, docx, etc. can be unpacked into folders of xml files)
+* Machine-readable

 For biomaterial data, recommended formats are CSV, TXT and XML.

+# Digital preservation for repository operators